oumaimaoys/accounts-manager/README.md

         python manage.py migrate

-6. **fetch existing accounts:** run the following command to fetch existing accounts and add them to our database
+6. **fetch existing accounts:** run the following command to fetch existing accounts and add them to your database

     ```sh
         python manage.py fetch_accounts_script
+    ```
+    > note: consider running the server first, then input the platforms and the api informations (make sure the platforms match the ones already implemented in loggers.py and Account model in models.py) and then running the fetch command

 7. **run server:**
     ```sh